galetaire/spahousing/pages/posts/realprice.md

 ![Equation](https://math.vercel.app/?bgcolor=auto&from=Real\:value\:_{1987}=\frac{308}{114,10}\times100=269,93)

-Therefore, the real house value (at 1985 euros) for the year 1987 was 269,93€.
+Therefore, the real house value (at 1985 euros) for the year 1987 equals to 269,93€.

 ## 3. Real value overrated